A dropped kerb is installed on a pavement outside a property to allow vehicles to cross the pavement and park on the property.

 Newport City Council will carry out the works and the specification of the crossing costs are likely to be between £1,000 and £2,500.

-The licence costs £200 which has to be paid on application with £100 of this refunded if the vehicle crossing is refused.
+The licence costs £100 which has to be paid on application.

 Once payment for the application is received, a request is sent to the Highways Network Team to process.